-The reason we know of so many miracles is that church officials needed to record them when deciding if someone was to deemed a saint – you needed to have performed some miracles, during or after your lifetime.
-Some popular saints would see pilgrims flocking to their shrines, hoping for a cure, and the churches were very happy to promote the healing abilities of their saints.
+The reason we know of so many miracles is that church officials needed to record them when deciding if someone was to be deemed a saint, you needed to have performed some miracles, during or after your lifetime.
+Some popular saints would see pilgrims flocking to their shrines, hoping for an intervention, and the churches were very happy to promote the healing abilities of their saints.

 While most miracles were typical stories of healing or assistance, there were many unusual ones as well.
 Here is our list of the top 10 strangest miracles of the Middle Ages.

 St Guthlac (675-714) once came across a madman named Ecgga.
 He wrapped around his belt around Ecgga and squeezed until a demon flew out of his mouth.
 The grateful Ecgga never took off the belt and his madness never returned.

 2. The bird who asked for a saint’s help

 There was a woman who kept a bird.
 When she was in pain, she would cry out for the help of St. Thomas Becket, saying “Holy Thomas, help me!”
 One day, while her bird was outside its cage, a Kite swooped down and grabbed it.
 As the bird was being taken away it peeped “Holy Thomas, help me!”
 Immediately the Kite dropped the bird and crashed to the ground dead.
 Meanwhile, the little bird flew back to its owner “with great joy.”